-In order to assist the Underwriters in complying with Rule 15c2-12(b)(5) promulgated by the Securities and Exchange Commission (the "Rule"), the Authority will enter into continuing disclosure agreements, with respect to each Series of the Series 2009 Bonds (each a "Continuing Disclosure Agreement") with the Trustee for the benefit of owners of such Series of the Series 2009 Bonds setting forth the undertaking of the Authority regarding continuing disclosure with respect to such Bonds.
+In order to assist the Underwriters in complying with Rule 15c2-12(b)(5) promulgated by the Securities and Exchange Commission (the "Rule"), the Authority will enter into a continuing disclosure agreement, with respect to the Series of the Offered Bonds (a "Continuing Disclosure Agreement") with the Trustee for the benefit of owners of such Series of the Offered Bonds setting forth the undertaking of the Authority regarding continuing disclosure with respect to such Bonds.
 The proposed form of the Continuing Disclosure Agreement is set forth in APPENDIX E. The Authority has not failed to comply with any previous undertaking to provide annual reports or notices of material events in accordance with the Rule.